Galapagous/alx-system_engineering-devops/0x02-shell_redirections/REAME.md

 3. cat /etc/passwd /etc/hosts: display the contents of two directories.
 4. tail /etc/passwd: to print the last 10 line of the directory.
 5. head /etc/passwd: to print the first 10 line of the directoru.
+6. head -n 3 iacta: to display the third line of the file iacta.